Sheriff99yt/vision-scripting-webapp/README.md

    ```bash
    npm start
    ```
-   The app will be accessible at `http://localhost:3000`.
+   The app will run on `http://localhost:3000`.

-## Future Plans
+## Future Updates
-- Re-enable FastAPI backend to handle server-side logic.
+- Integration of FastAPI for backend functionality.
-- Expand node functionality with additional scripting options.
-- Implement real-time collaboration using WebSockets.
+- Real-time collaboration through WebSockets.
-- Add more customization options for node and toolbox layouts.
+- More node customization and layout options.
+- AI-powered scripting assistance.

 ## License
-This project is licensed under the MIT License.
+This is a private project.

+---